-We found this all original, numbers matching 1978 Trans Am survivor currently for sale by the private seller HERE on Craigslist in Lacey, New Jersey for the asking price of $20,000.
+We found this all original, numbers matching 1978 Trans Am survivor currently for sale by the private seller in March of 2019 on Craigslist in Lacey, New Jersey for the asking price of $20,000.
 While the seller markets his car as a “Pontiac 400 T/A 6.6” we need to clarify what that means.
 Luckily, the seller provides a clear copy of the original build sheet.
 Look carefully and the build sheet indicates this example came equipped with the standard 185 horsepower, L78 400 cubic inch (6.6. liter) Pontiac V8 connected to the GM8 2.56:1 rear axle ratio.
 In 1978, Trans Ams came equipped with one of three engines: The standard L78 mentioned here, the more desirable 225 horsepower, W72 400 cubic inch optional Pontiac engine, or the California-only 185 horsepower, Oldsmobile 403 cubic inch V8.
 Consequently, you’re looking here at a standard Trans Am with no T-Tops and an automatic transmission.

 That said, this example appears to be a nicely preserved survivor with a straight body and some paint imperfections, most notably the driver’s side front bumper.
-Given the poor quality of the pictures provided and the white exterior, we recommend an in-person inspection unless the seller can provide high resolution photos in better lighting.
+Given the poor quality of the pictures provided and the white exterior, we recommend an in-person inspection unless the seller can provide high-resolution photos in better lighting.

 The standard black vinyl interior appears to be in very good condition with no signs of dash cracking.
 The radio shown in the pictures appears to be an older after-market cassette unit; you’ll need to confirm with the seller whether the original unit comes with the sale.